 - Variable bore pipe rams, which adjust to different size pipes as specified.

 - Blind or complete shut-off (CSO) rams, which close and seal the hole when the rods are out of the hole.

-- Blind shear rams, which are designed to cut the drill pipe in the well and shut in and completely seal the well in an emergency well control situation.
+- Blind shear rams, which are designed to cut the drill pipe in the well and shut-in and completely seal the well in an emergency well control the situation.
 Shear rams take a lot of force to cut the pipe, especially the tool joints.
 They are essential items in an underwater BOP stack.

 - Drilling spool (sometimes referred to as a ‘mud cross’), which is a connecting component either flanged or hubbed, fitted between BOP equipment, with outlets to the choke manifold and kill line.